edgeai-neptune/neptune/docs/proposals/incremental-learning.md

 ## Design Details
-We use the `job` word to represent the **Constantly Iterative Update** tasks including the train/eval/deploy task.<br/>
-There are three stages in a job: train/eval/deploy.
+There are three stages in a incremental learning job: train/eval/deploy.

 Each stage contains these below states:
 1. Waiting: wait to trigger satisfied, i.e. wait to train/eval/deploy